diskurse/android-stalkerware/README.md

 ## Ethical considerations.

-In undertaking this research I have become really painfully aware of the genuine ethical issues that accompany investigating this area.
+In undertaking this research I have become really painfully aware of the genuine ethical issues that accompany investigating this subject.
 Victims of stalkerware have already been harmed by the installation of the software, probably by someone close to them, and the invasion of their privacy, their intimate moments have been recorded and shared without their knowledge.
 It is important that in trying to combat this threat we do not inadvertantly make it worse.

+As these apps are designed to collect every scrap of information from devices, from Facebook to contacts, URLs visited and photos taken, leaks are almost uniquely damaging for victims.

 Examining data leaks for this research I have stumbled across screenshots of phone calls to child protective services, private family photos, WhatsApp chats, fine location GPS data that enabled me to see people's home addresses.
 The incredibly personal nature of this data is what makes stalkerware so insidious and also what makes researching it a balancing act.